arseniikazmin/lang/README.md

 Currently supported operating systems: GNU/Linux (Arch)

-## Languages currently available:
+## Available languages:
 - Spanish 🇪🇸 🇲🇽
 - German 🇩🇪
 - Turkish 🇹🇷

 ## Installation
 The program can be run as a Python script.
 Type `python3 main.py` and you can start using it.
-However, if you want to install it on your system, you can type `sudo ./install.sh install $USER`.
+However, if you want to install it on your system, you can type `sudo ./install.sh install $USER` inside lang's folder.
 This should be ran _only_ through user shell so that the `$USER` variable is set to your username.
+If you try installing in this way after running `su` it will probably install it for `root` (I never tested).
-After installing _lang_, type `lang` and you can start using the program.
+After installing lang, type `lang` and you can start using the program.
 ## Uninstall
-In order to uninstall _lang_, type `sudo ./install.sh uninstall $USER` the same you did when installing it.
+In order to uninstall lang, type `sudo ./install.sh uninstall $USER` the same way you did when installing it.
 ## Other
-Locations of files when installing _lang_ with a script:
+Locations of files when installing lang with the `install.sh` script:
-- /home/$USER/.lang     <-- game directory
+- `/home/$USER/.lang`     <-- game directory
-- /usr/bin/lang         <-- executable
+- `/usr/bin/lang`         <-- executable